4chain-ag/spv-wallet-go-client-v2/examples/README.md

 ```

  > [!TIP]
-> To see all available commands run: task in the terminal.
+> To verify Taskfile installation run: `task`, command in the terminal.